Dioscorides/More-than-Meets-the-Eye/README.md

 Better still, the same code can be used by any library or museum so they, too, can provide easy links to their collections without any hassle.

-    Now: link to UB special collections (Leiden local catalogue).
+Now: link to UB Leiden Special Collections (Leiden local catalogue).

 Extras, to be developed:
-        pins in Streetview with own LOGO or brand;
+    - Pins in Streetview with own LOGO or brand;
-        Second and third links to images in Flickr, Google;
+    - Second and third links to images in Flickr, Google;
-        More links to collections of 071-members
+    - More links to collections of 071-members

-    Future: link to other collections (to be adapted by institution which wants to use our code)
+Future: link to other collections (to be adapted by institutions which wants to use our code)

 The MtMtEye-app is developed by the UBL Hackathon ‘Team DiscoverSC’.